SYSC3303Bomberman/Client/README.md

 Client
 ======

 Communicates with server.
+Contains GUI.
+Currently reads inputs from text file.

+Expects address of host machine as input argument.

+Order of events:
+1.

-Expected string must be terminated in '\0' and can only contain up to 15 characters in a row without being seperated by the'\n' character.
+*Expected string must be terminated in '\0' and can only contain up to 15 characters in a row without being seperated by the'\n' character.